 Asana integrates with many third-party solutions, such as Salesforce, Dropbox, Gmail and Power BI, while Microsoft Planner integrates with other Microsoft products, such as Outlook and OneDrive.
 For organizations that need to integrate with third-party solutions that Microsoft does not own, Asana has a substantial edge.
 However, Asana has stricter security requirements for integrations, which can reduce the ease of integration with third-party applications.

 Asana and Microsoft Planner are both simple project management tools, although Microsoft Planner may be less intuitive for users who are not familiar with the Microsoft ecosystem.
+Both tools offer Kanban boards (Figure E) that are easy to use and easy to follow.
 Users who are familiar with Microsoft products should be able to begin using Microsoft Planner immediately and without any trouble.
 And while Asana is relatively easy to use, it is still a complex project management tool that may have an initial learning curve for teams that have never used a project management and planning tool before.

 Should your organization use Asana or Microsoft Planner?